Continuing Education: Adventures in Digital Learning

 FEEDBACK/CRITIQUE GROUP – recently I decided to join a Facebook group specifically for posting videos for critique and feedback.
 I chose a group where I don't know the other dancers so that feedback given and received is not biased.

-they may be commenting on – even when the submission has been labeled and background
+of dance they may be commenting on – even when the submission has been labeled

 VIDEOTAPING YOURSELF – I remember reading a long time ago that in the early days of her dance journey Rachel Brice used to videotape herself constantly so that she could gauge her own progress.
 I have found that videotaping choreography demos for my classes and videotaping my personal works-in-progress has helped me tremendously in improving technical skills where I already knew I was lacking.
 Not to mention, a fair amount that I did not realize I was lacking until watching myself on playback!
 Most of us have a love/hate relationship with videos of ourselves but along with seeing things that need improving – whether that be technical skills, use of space, angles, posture, etc. it can be very rewarding to see snippets of things and realize you have finally gained some level of control over something you've been struggling with!